uring the reign of

 VIEW OF THE CASTLE FROM THE NORTHWEST

-Wieliczka - saltmaster's castle from 14th century, 13 km
+Castles nearby: Wieliczka - saltmaster's castle from the 14th century, 13 km

-Dobczyce - ruins of royal castle from 14th century, 26 km
+Dobczyce - ruins of royal castle from the 14th century, 26 km